 Although a great offer, Chase has cracked down on allowing people to sign up for too many cards.
 For starters, there is the Chase “5/24” rule where if you’ve been approved for 5 or more cards in the past 24 months, Chase will automatically deny you of being approved for a new card.
 Also, they stopped allowing you to get multiple cards in the same “family”, i.e., if you already have the Chase Sapphire Reserve, they will not approve you for the Chase Sapphire Preferred.

-Additionally, just last year, Chase put further restrictions on both the Chase Sapphire Preferred and Chase Sapphire Reserve cards.
-Chase will not longer approve you if you’ve received the sign up bonus offer in the past 48 months for the card.
-It used to be 24 months, so it the timeframe is doubled (and quite long in my opinion).
+Additionally, a few years ago, Chase put further restrictions on both the Chase Sapphire Preferred and Chase Sapphire Reserve cards.
+Chase will no longer approve you if you’ve received the sign up bonus offer in the past 48 months for the card.

 Disclosure: This post contains affiliate links.
 As always, thank you for supporting the blog and enjoy traveling on a deal!